iarsystems/ewrl78-linker-config-flashlibs/README.md

 The __RL78 Flash Libraries__ flavors may be provided on 3 different library types:
 - The **T01** (Type01, also known as **Full**) are the fully fledged Flash Libraries.
 - The **T02** (Type02, also known as **Tiny**) are the balanced ones, providing the main functionalities at expense of less resources when compared with the T01 Libraries.
 - The **T04** (Type04, also known as **Pico**) is the one providing only the essential functionalities.
 This library type offers the lowest resource usage footprint.
-Usually this is the typical choice for the scenarios where the chosen RL78 MCU part does not come with plenty of memory.
+Usually this is the suitable choice for the scenarios where the chosen RL78 target comes with constrained memory resources.

 > __Note__
 > * For further information regarding the complete feature set provided in each of these flash libraries, refer to their respective [documentation](README.md#rl78-flash-libraries-documentation-and-their-respective-required-linker-symbols-for-self-ram).